WBSF

-WBSF (channel 46), branded CW 46, is a television station licensed to Bay City, Michigan, United States, serving northeastern Michigan as an affiliate of The CW.
-It is owned by Cunningham Broadcasting, which maintains a shared services agreement (SSA) with Sinclair Broadcast Group, owner of Flint-licensed Fox affiliate WSMH (channel 66), for the provision of certain services.
-Sinclair also operates Saginaw-licensed NBC affiliate WEYI-TV (channel 25) under a separate SSA with owner Howard Stirk Holdings.
+WBSF (channel 46), branded CW 46, is a television station licensed to Bay City, Michigan, United States, serving east central Michigan as an affiliate of The CW.
+It is owned by Sinclair Broadcast Group alongside WEYI-TV (channel 25) and dual Fox/NBC affiliate WSMH (channel 66).

 The three stations share studios on West Pierson Road in Mount Morris Township (with a Flint mailing address); WBSF's transmitter is located at its former studios on West Willard Road in Vienna Township along the Genesee–Saginaw county line (with a Clio mailing address).

 History

 A permit was issued by the FCC for a new station on channel 46 in Bay City to Vista Communications Group in late 2003.
 The station was expected to be the WB network affiliate for the Flint/Tri-Cities market.

 On October 1, 2004, the station's construction permit was approved.
 In that same year, Barrington Broadcasting launched WBSF on cable and on WEYI's second digital subchannel, bringing The WB back to the market after a three-year absence (WB programming in-market was last seen on WEYI on a secondary clearance from 1999 to 2001).
 On February 2, 2005, the FCC transferred the permit to Acme Television then to Barrington.

 With the merger of The WB and UPN to become The CW, WBSF became the area's network affiliate in September 2006 when the channel began broadcasting over the air.
 As a result of the network change, WBSF rebranded from "Mid-Michigan's WB" to "CW 46 Mid-Michigan".
 However, its call letters were not changed as the "B" in the calls also stands for Bay City which is the station's city of license.
 "S" and "F" stand for Saginaw and Flint, respectively.
-WBSF signed-on its analog channel on September 13, 2006, although it continues to be seen on WEYI-DT2.
+WBSF signed-on its analog channel on September 13, 2006, although it continued to be seen on WEYI-DT2.
 It was the only full-power television station to be built and signed-on by Barrington Broadcasting.

 On February 28, 2013, Barrington announced that it would sell its entire group, including WBSF and WEYI, to Sinclair Broadcast Group.
 However, due to FCC duopoly regulations, since Sinclair already owns Fox affiliate WSMH, Sinclair transferred the license assets of WBSF to Cunningham Broadcasting and of WEYI to Howard Stirk Holdings (owned by conservative talk show host Armstrong Williams).
 WSMH took over the operations of both WBSF and WEYI through local marketing agreements when the deal was completed on November 25.